Sus (genus): In culture

-Pigs have been important in culture across the world since neolithic times.
+Pigs have been important in culture across the world since Neolithic times.
 They appear in art, literature, and religion.
 In Asia the wild boar is one of 12 animal images comprising the Chinese zodiac, while in Europe the boar represents a standard charge in heraldry.
 In Islam and Judaism pigs and those who handle them are viewed negatively, and the consumption of pork is forbidden.

 Pigs are alluded to in animal epithets and proverbs.

 The pig has been celebrated throughout Europe since ancient times in its carnivals, the name coming from the Italian carne levare, the lifting of meat.

-Pigs have been brought into literature for varying reasons, ranging from the pleasures of eating, as in Charles Lamb's A Dissertation upon Roast Pig, to William Golding's Lord of the Flies (with the fat character "Piggy"), where the rotting boar's head on a stick represents Beelzebub, "lord of the flies" being the direct translation of the Hebrew בעל זבוב, and George Orwell's allegorical novel Animal Farm, where the central characters, representing Soviet leaders, are all pigs.
+Pigs have been brought into literature for varying reasons, ranging from the pleasures of eating, as in Charles Lamb's A Dissertation upon Roast Pig, to William Golding's Lord of the Flies (with the fat character "Piggy"), where the rotting boar's head on a stick represents Beelzebub, "lord of the flies", and George Orwell's allegorical novel Animal Farm, where the central characters, representing Soviet leaders, are all pigs.